Euphemia: Relics

 When the persecution of Diocletian ended, the Christians laid Saint Euphemia's reputed relics in a golden sarcophagus, placed within a church that was dedicated to her.
 Her relics attracted crowds of pilgrims for centuries.

 Around the year 620, in the wake of the conquest of Chalcedon by the Persians under Khosrau I in the year 617, the relics of Saint Euphemia were transferred to a new church in Constantinople.
 There, during the persecutions of the Iconoclasts, her reliquary was said to have been thrown into the sea, from which it was recovered by the ship-owning brothers Sergios and Sergonos, who belonged to the Orthodox party, and who gave it over to the local bishop who hid them in a secret crypt.
 The relics were afterwards taken to the Island of Lemnos, and in 796 they were returned to Constantinople.
 The majority of her relics are still in the Patriarchal Church of St. George, in Istanbul.

-Feast days
+A reliquary believed to contain Euphemia's head and body was situated in the Church of St John of the Collachium, the conventual church of the Knights Hospitaller on Rhodes, by 1479.

-The primary feast day of Saint Euphemia, celebrated by both Eastern and Western Christians is September 16 in commemoration of her martyrdom.
-Additionally, Eastern Orthodox Christians commemorate her miracle at the Council of Chalcedon on July 11.
+Veneration

-In popular culture
+The primary feast day of Saint Euphemia, celebrated by both Eastern and Western Christians is 16 September in commemoration of her martyrdom.
+In the Coptic Orthodox Church, her feast day is on Abib 17, corresponding to July 11 in the Gregorian calendar.
+Additionally, Eastern Orthodox Christians commemorate her alleged miracle at the Council of Chalcedon on July 11.

-St. Euphemia is a widely venerated saint among all Eastern Orthodox Christians, not only for her virginity and martyrdom, but also for her strengthening of the Orthodox Faith, and her feast days are celebrated with special solemnity.
-Churches in her honor have been erected at many places.
+St. Euphemia is a highly venerated saint across all Christian traditions, celebrated for her unwavering faith in the face of persecution, which ultimately led to her martyrdom.
+In the Eastern Orthodox communion, her miracle is also celebrated according to that 11th century account.
+Churches in her honor have been erected in many places, such as the Church of Holy Martyr Euphemia in Istanbul, Turkey.